Making New Year’s resolutions? 7 strategies to keep them all year long

 Make this year the one you keep your resolutions.

 New year, new you … right?
-If you’re like 45 percent of Americans, you’ve made some New Year’s resolutions in your time.
+If you’re like about 40 percent of Americans, you’ve made some New Year’s resolutions in your time.
 But chances are those New Year’s resolutions won’t be as successful as you’d like.

 Kendrick offers these tips to help you create your yearly goals — and keep them.